 Mr. Schwartz advises clients on drug, biologic and device compliance, as well as on regulatory issues.
 He joined the firm after spending close to 13 years at the Food and Drug Administration in various capacities.
 Most recently, Mr. Schwartz was CBER’s Deputy Director in the Office of Compliance and Biologics Quality (2012-2015), an office with approximately 140 staff members.
 Two of the Office’s four Division Directors reported directly to Mr. Schwartz, namely, the Director of the Division of Case Management (managing the Center’s compliance and enforcement matters) and the Director of the Division of Inspections and Surveillance (managing the Center’s inspection and surveillance process), as did CBER’s Associate Director for Manufacturing Science.
+Mr. Schwartz also worked closely with the Office’s two other divisions, the Division of Manufacturing and Product Quality and the Division of Biological Standards and Quality Control.

 Prior to his tenure at CBER, Mr. Schwartz was Associate Chief Counsel for Drugs and Biologics (2008-2012), Associate Chief Counsel for Biologics (2005-2008) and Associate Chief Counsel for Foods (2003-2005).
 As Associate Chief Counsel for Drugs and Biologics he advised the FDA Commissioner, the Chief Counsel, CDER and CBER officials on a variety of constitutional, statutory, and regulatory issues involving drugs, biologics and medical devices.
 Mr. Schwartz was co-team leader for the Biologics team from 2007-2013, and co-team leader for the Biosimilars team from 2010-2013.
 He was also on the Biosimilars Implementation Committee from 2010-2013.